 While many people think of coyotes as a farming problem, they’re actually becoming more common in suburbs.
 In fact, the fact that cities are spreading and coyotes are losing much of their typical prey has made coyotes a major problem in places where they usually wouldn’t hunt.
 This, in turn, puts dogs in a great deal of danger.

 The good news, though, is that you can keep your dog safe from coyotes.
-Just like there are great solutions for keeping your dog in your yard, there are plenty of ways to keep coyotes out.
+Just like there are great solutions like the invisible dog fence for keeping your dog in your yard, there are plenty of ways to keep coyotes out.
 You’ll need to learn more about these animals, of course, as well as what can scare them away.
 Fortunately, doing so is well within the means of most dog owners.

 Why Are Coyotes on the Move?